Maximum entropy spectral estimation

 In maximum entropy modeling, probability distributions are created on the basis of that which is known, leading to a type of statistical inference about the missing information which is called the maximum entropy estimate.
 For example, in spectral analysis the expected peak shape is often known, but in a noisy spectrum the center of the peak may not be clear.
 In such a case, inputting the known information allows the maximum entropy model to derive a better estimate of the center of the peak, thus improving spectral accuracy.

 Method description

 In the periodogram approach to calculating the power spectra, the sample autocorrelation function is multiplied by some window function and then Fourier transformed.
 The window is applied to provide statistical stability as well as to avoid leakage from other parts of the spectrum.
 However, the window limits the spectral resolution.

-Maximum entropy method attempts to improve the spectral resolution by extrapolating the correlation function beyond the maximum lag in such a way that the entropy of the corresponding probability density function is maximized in each step of the extrapolation.
+The maximum entropy method attempts to improve the spectral resolution by extrapolating the correlation function beyond the maximum lag, in such a way that the entropy of the corresponding probability density function is maximized in each step of the extrapolation.

 The maximum entropy rate stochastic process that satisfies the given empirical autocorrelation and variance constraints is an autoregressive model with independent and identically distributed zero-mean Gaussian input.